-Figure 7.15 Most accurate rotation curves for nearby galaxies derived from CO + HI composite position-velocity (continued)
+Figure 7.15: Most accurate rotation curves for nearby galaxies derived from CO + HI composite position-velocity (continued)

-of the rotation velocity near the nucleus within $R \sim 0.5$ kpc.
+A PV diagram obtained using the 14-m telescope at FCRAO with resolution 45" (545 pc for 2.5 Mpc distance) indicates a steep increase of the rotation velocity near the nucleus within $R \sim 0.5$ kpc.
 An optical rotation curve indicates a flat rotation at 2 to 5 kpc radius.
 More outer rotation characteristics can be derived from an HI velocity.

 This is a nearby (2.5 Mpc distance) highly inclined Sb galaxy rich in the molecular gas.
-By combining rotation curves derived by using published CO and HI PV data, a rotation curve has been obtained as shown in Figs. 7.14 and 7.15, where the inclination of $i = 78^{\circ}.5$ has been corrected.
+By combining rotation curves derived by using published CO and HI PV data, a rotation curve has been obtained as shown in Figs. 7.14 and 7.15, where the inclination of $i=78^{\circ}.5$ has been corrected.
 The rotation velocity increases steeply in the central region, and attains a maximum velocity of 210 km s-1at $R \sim 0.3$ kpc.
 Then, the curve is almost perfectly flat until $R \sim 9$ kpc

-This is an almost face-on $(i = 25^{\circ})$ Sc galaxy at 3.9 Mpc distance.
+This is an almost face-on ($i=25^{\circ}$) Sc galaxy at 3.9 Mpc distance.
 It has been extensively studied in the CO and HI lines, and various PV diagrams have been obtained.
-High-resolution PV diagrams have been obtained with the Nobeyama 45-m telescope at a resolution of $15^{\prime\prime}$ (284 pc) and a 4''-resolution mm-Array PV diagram.
+High-resolution PV diagrams have been obtained with the Nobeyama 45-m telescope at a resolution of 15" (284 pc) and a 4"-resolution mm-Array PV diagram.
 Fig. 7.14 shows the obtained rotation curve for IC 342 using the PV diagrams.